 Housekeeping, Laundry and Supplies

 The Housekeeping unit is responsible for the overall cleanliness of the Passaic County Jail.
-In addition to all inmates being required to clean their immediate living quarters, the Housekeeping unit is comprised of Officers that supervise inmate “trustees" to maintain all other areas of the facility (and limited areas of 435 Hamburg Turnpike).
-Some of their duties include scrubbing and waxing floors, painting, ensuring cleaning and toiletry supplies are delivered throughout the facility.
+In addition to all inmates being required to clean their immediate living quarters, the Housekeeping unit is comprised of Officers that supervise inmate “trustees" to maintain all other areas of the facility as well as limited areas at the Passaic County Sheriff's Office Headquarters in Wayne.
+Some of their duties include delivering cleaning and toiletry supplies throughout the facility, scrubbing and waxing floors, and painting.

-In the event an inmate believes that he/she is not being treated or cared for adequately, the Passaic County Jail provides all inmates with a means to file grievances.
+In the event an inmate believes that he/she is not being given the proper treatment, the Passaic County Jail provides all inmates with a means to file grievances.
 All grievances are taken seriously and are handled within a timely manner.
-Although the majority of all grievances are frivolous and/or unfounded, the jail administration fields an average of 48 grievances per month and provides an appeal process.
+Although the majority of all grievances are frivolous and/or unfounded, the jail administration fields an average of 40 - 50 grievances per month and provides an appeal process.

-The Jail Records unit is responsible for the processing of court paperwork, bails, inmate discharges from the facility, and preparing inmates and records for transfer to state prison.
+Jail Records is responsible for the processing of court paperwork, bails, inmate discharges from the facility, and preparing inmates and records for transfer to state prison.
 On average, the Passaic County Jail processes 25-30 new admissions into the facility and 15-20 inmates for discharge daily.
-Inmate shipments to State prison average approximately 60 inmates per month.
+Inmate shipments to State prison average approximately 40 - 60 inmates per month.

 The Maintenance unit is responsible for all facility maintenance and repair.
-This unit is compromised of sworn officers and civilian maintenance repairers that supervise (and teach new skills to) inmates who are trustworthy enough to assist with repairs and projects.
+This unit is compromised of sworn officers and civilian maintenance repairers that supervise as well as teach new skills to inmates who are trustworthy enough to assist with repairs and projects.
 These repairs include carpentry, plumbing, electrical, and welding.
 The Maintenance unit also performs preventative and light maintenance of all facility mechanical systems.

-The Ombudsman is the liaison to the inmates for the Jail staff.
+The Ombudsman is the liaison to the inmate population.
 This office also assists with providing the inmates with an avenue to prepare copies of legal papers for court, assisting with inmate requests for services, and acts as a source of contact for the inmate’s family, friends, attorneys, and probation/parole officers.

-Program Services fields requests for and coordinates and schedules all inmate programs and activities.
+Program Services coordinates the schedules of all inmate programs and activities.
 These programs include: